-Elisabet Andrés García is the first PhD student to successfully complete an industry placement through the Cooperative Research Centre for Water Sensitive Cities (CRCWSC)’s “Host a PhD” Placement Program – in Ms Andrés’s case, a three-month placement at the City of Gold Coast (City) under supervisor Kevin Page, Executive Coordinator Integrated Water Planning.
+Elisabet Andrés García is the first PhD student to successfully complete an industry placement through the CRC for Water Sensitive Cities (CRCWSC)’s “Host a PhD” Placement Program – in Ms Andrés’s case, a three-month placement at the City of Gold Coast (City) under supervisor Kevin Page, Executive Coordinator Integrated Water Planning.

 The Placement Program connects completing PhD students with partner organisations to facilitate the adoption of CRCWSC research by end users and build a cohort of industry-ready PhD graduates.

 Over the course of her placement, Ms Andrés’s technical expertise was called on to determine the optimal short-term solution to an urgent wastewater management challenge.
 The City had an agreement with another agency for handling a certain volume of wastewater, but with a growing population, it was coming close to exceeding that capacity.

 In the long term, a new treatment facility will be needed to deal with the demand.
 But in the meantime, Ms Andrés’s role was to consider a range of short-term options around “sewer mining”: tapping into the sewer system and extracting some of the excess wastewater for treatment and use as recycled water.

 The project was a departure from the topic of Ms Andrés’ PhD, which focused on the proof-of-concept for a new approach to treating household greywater (e.g. water from the shower) in the home, allowing it to be reused – for example in flushing the toilet.
 Glad to be doing something “completely different” to her research in the lab, she says “the opportunity to apply my knowledge and aptitudes in a real case that will be implemented and affect people was really challenging, and really valuable.”